They Did It—You Can Too

 - Kira Witte

-Kira began her IPFW career in the fall 2011 semester.
-She was awarded the Chancellor’s Scholarship based on her high school GPA and test scores, paying half of her tuition for her time at IPFW.
-Starting out as an Elementary Education major, she then added both the Early Childhood Dual License and the Special Education Mild Intervention Dual License.
-She also enrolled in the Honors Program and began networking with other Honors students on campus.
-During her time at IPFW, Kira has maintained a very high GPA, earning a place on the Dean's & Semester Honor's List every semester.
-She has earned a 4.0 in five of eight full time semesters, for a cumulative GPA of 3.94 at the end of the Spring 2015 term.
-In the Spring Semester of 2015, when the education department reopened the IPFW chapter, Rho Kappa, of Kappa Delta Pi, an International Honors Society in Education, Kira took on the position of Secretary and aided her colleagues in recruitment, planning, and executing of initiation and meetings.
-During Student Teaching, Kira was awarded a stipend from the Indiana Commission for Higher Education of almost $5,000 for entering the high needs field of Special Education.
-She is set to graduate at the end of the Fall 2015 term.
-During the past few summers when she was not in class, Kira spent her time working at Camp Red Cedar, which is a camp with programming for kids and adults with mild to severe special needs, as well as camp programming for kids without special needs.
-Starting out in the summer of 2013, Kira worked as a camp counselor for two summers, and was then promoted to Activity Coordinator for the 2015 camp season.
-In the past four years, she has been challenged by her professors and peers, has had the opportunity to network with others in her chosen career, and has made good friends that she remains in contact with.
+Kira Witte began her IPFW career in the fall 2011 semester.
+She was awarded the Chancellor’s Scholarship based on her high school GPA and test scores, which constituted half of her tuition for her time at IPFW.
+Starting out as an elementary education major, she then added both the Early Childhood Dual License and the Special Education Mild Intervention Dual License.
+She also enrolled in the Honors Program and began networking with other honors students on campus.
+During her time at IPFW, Kira maintained a very high GPA, earning a place on the dean’s list and semester honors list every semester.
+She earned a 4.0 in five of eight full-time semesters, for a cumulative GPA of 3.94 at the end of the spring 2015 term.
+In the spring semester of 2015, when the education department reopened the IPFW chapter, Rho Kappa, of Kappa Delta Pi, an international honors society in education, Kira took on the position of secretary and aided her colleagues in recruitment, planning, and execution of initiation and meetings.
+During student teaching, Kira was awarded a stipend from the Indiana Commission for Higher Education of almost $5,000 for entering the high-needs field of special education.
+She graduated at the end of the fall 2015 term.
+During the past summers when she was not in class, Kira spent her time working at Camp Red Cedar, a camp with programming for kids and adults with mild to severe special needs, as well as camp programming for kids without special needs.
+Starting out in the summer of 2013, Kira worked as a camp counselor for two summers and was then promoted to Activity Coordinator for the 2015 camp season.
+In the past four years, she was challenged by her professors and peers, has had the opportunity to network with others in her chosen career, and has made good friends that she remains in contact with.
 When reflecting on her time at IPFW, Kira will never forget her experiences.